tommyarmstrong/calendar-tool/README.md

 ### Calendar Agent

-The main agent that processes user queries using an LLM (Large Language Model) and coordinates with the MCP service to interact with Google Calendar.
+The main agent that processes user queries using an LLM and coordinates with the MCP service to interact with Google Calendar.
 The system uses **OpenAI GPT-5-mini** as its NLP model for understanding natural language requests and generating appropriate responses.

 The agent architecture is designed to be easily extensible for different LLM models - the LLM integration is abstracted through a service layer, allowing developers to swap in different language models as needed.
-Currently GPT 5 models are supported.
+Currently GPT 5 models are implemented.

 The agent: